Find an Agent

 Opendoor is the nation’s largest iBuyer, a company that makes near-instant cash offers on homes.
 Opendoor is a decent option for homeowners who need to sell quickly.
-But it has some drawbacks, such as not offering top dollar for most properties.
+But it generally pays less than market value and charges heavily for inspection-related repairs on top of its 5% service fee.

 Opendoor reviews